 4. Make a Purchase (Optional)

-5. Play Games & Redeem Prizes
+5. Play Games and Redeem Prizes

 Other Legal Ways to Gamble Online in North Carolina